From veering triangulations to link spaces and back again: The veering circle

 We call this point the \emph{endpoint at infinity} and it is denoted by $\bdy \rho$ or $\bdy S$, respectively.
-An oriented train line $\sigma$ has two endpoints at infinity, denoted $\bdy_\pm \sigma$.
+An oriented train line $\sigma$ (in some layer) has two endpoints at infinity, denoted $\bdy_\pm \sigma$.

-\begin{remark} Suppose that $K$ is a layer of a layering of $\cover{M}$.
+\begin{remark} Suppose that $K$ is a layer of a layering of $\cover{\calV}$.
 Applying \reflem{Disk}, the triangulation of $K$ is a copy of the Farey tessellation.
-Fix $x \in S^1(\alpha)$. \begin{itemize} \item If $x$ is not a cusp then the arcs $\{ A(e) \}$, for $e$ an edge of $K$ and co-oriented towards $x$, form a closed neighbourhood basis for $x$. \item If $x$ is a cusp then the unions $\{ A(e) \cup A(e') \}$, for edges $e$ and $e'$ of $K$ both meeting $x$ and co-oriented away from each other, form a closed neighbourhood basis for $x$. \qedhere \end{itemize} \end{remark}
+Fix $x \in \Circle$.
+We now find a closed neighbourhood basis, about $x$, in $S^1(\calV)$. \begin{itemize} \item Suppose that $x$ is not a cusp.
+Transversely orient all edges $e$, of $K$, towards $x$.
+By \reflem{AlternatingPathsShrink}, the resulting arcs $\{ A(e) \}$ give the desired basis. \item Suppose that $x$ is a cusp.
+Suppose that $e$ and $e'$ are edges of $K$ meeting $x$ that are co-oriented away from each other.
+Now the unions $\{ A(e) \cup A(e') \}$ give the desired basis. \qedhere \end{itemize} \end{remark}